rstraub/rstraub.github.io/_drafts/must-read-books-for-software-developers.md

 Though this list is by no means exhaustive, but I believe it contains some of the most essential titles out there.
 Who knows, you might find a career-changing book in there, just like I did!

 _Which books made a big impact on your career?
 Is the list missing a title?
 Share your thoughts in the comments below!_

+I regularly review books about software development on my blog.
+Sign up for the newsletter, and never miss one again!

 [apprenticeship_patterns]: https://www.goodreads.com/book/show/5608045-apprenticeship-patterns
 [prag_prog]: https://www.goodreads.com/book/show/4099.The_Pragmatic_Programmer